kamyashethia/ScalaForThePotterhead/Options.md

 }
 ```

-If we needed to case the Prior Incantato spell on a wand, we might thing of implementing a function like this:
+If we needed to cast the Prior Incantato spell on a wand, we might think of implementing a function like this:

 ```scala
 def PriorIncantato(wand:Wand): Spell = {